nmurr13/project1/readme.md

 ## Details about the API

-I am using contentful to host the JSON data for my game and I will access  via API-Key and render it to the page using JS.
+I am using contentful to host the JSON data for my game and I will access via API-Key and the fetch method and render it to the page using a map function to create an are of objects.

-- `https://cdn.contentful.com/`: This returns a json array with all the different ingedients.

-Sample Fetch/Ajax called:
+##Sample Fetch/Ajax called:

 ```js
 fetch('https://cdn.contentful.com/spaces/f9ludc6g4f0p/environments/master/entries?access_token=eXdjQV-YwAoRMbiHd5NIvIqCZPL_taOIx8xqPve9XMk&hockeyTriviaGame')